Douglas Forrester: Integrity Health

 Forrester currently serves as president of Integrity Health, a health benefits management firm that focuses on early prevention and claims transparency.
 The firm provides health benefit programs for public and private sector employees, including school districts and municipalities.

 Integrity Health uses a program to update members on the status of their health and remind them when it is time to get necessary tests, screenings, and check-ups.
 The focus on preventive care helps to control costs.

-The company proposes to streamline the healthcare billing and claims resolution process, while providing a detailed reporting of how healthcare dollars are spent.
+The company proposes to streamline the healthcare billing and claims resolution process, while providing detailed reporting of how healthcare dollars are spent.

 Forrester founded the Princeton, New Jersey firm after his daughter experienced a traumatic brain injury.